 While many of us have forgone the highlights and regular trim, opting for the bun in a scrunchie look while at home, access to hair care tips and tutorials has never been easier.
 Self-care, including your hair, has come to the top of our minds as we wade through the waters of stress management through soothing experiences that bring us a bit of joy and self-love during our days.
-Next to socializing with loved ones, the most missed activity is going to your trusted stylist.
-Your visit to the salon is not only an age-old past time to socially connect, it’s a true “me moment” to enhance your external appearance while giving your self-esteem and confidence a boost.

 This begs certain questions.
 In these times of change, how can you create that own feeling for yourself?
 How can you care for your hair and ensure that when you do get a chance to see your stylist, you have avoided having undone years of hair artistry?
 In steps Jess Heger, Director of Salon Operations for our parent company OneSpaWorld, one of the largest health and wellness services companies in the world.
 Using her decades of experience, she shared with us a few easy tips to care for your locks from root to tip!

 Think of your hair like a garden.
 You have the soil and then you have the plants, or flowers, that grow within that garden.
 Poor quality soil can equal poor quality plants.

 “Your scalp environment is the same.
 Take care of the scalp and your hair’s condition will improve,” said Heger.